biopragmatics/semra/notebooks/landscape/gene/README.md

 of hours depending on your internet connection and the reliability of the resources' respective servers.

-Processing and analysis can be run overnight on commodity hardware (e.g., a 2023 MacBook Pro with 36GB RAM).
+A full resource refresh (i.e., re-download of resources) was run in 3 hours on commodity hardware (e.g., a 2023 MacBook Pro with 36GB RAM).

 ## Resource Summary